Woman killed after falling into meat grinder at food processing plant

 A woman was killed Tuesday after falling into a meat grinder at her job at a food processing plant in Pennsylvania, the local coroner said.

-Jill Greninger, 35, was standing on stairs next to an industrial-sized meat grinder while working at Economy Locker Storage Company, Inc. in Pennsdale when she "tragically either fell or was drawn into the machine resulting in her death," Lycoming County Coroner Charles Kiessling said in a statement.
+Jill Greninger, 35, was standing on stairs next to an industrial-size meat grinder while working at Economy Locker Storage Co., Inc. in Pennsdale when she "tragically either fell or was drawn into the machine resulting in her death," Lycoming County Coroner Charles Kiessling said in a statement.

 A fellow employee discovered Greninger had fallen into the machine, Kiessling told NBC News.
 The employee was prompted to check on the grinder after hearing strange noises coming from it, The Associated Press reported.